When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Preliminaries

 \section{Preliminaries}

-\begin{definition}[Shared-Basis Transplant] Consider a transplant operation that transfers tokens from a \textbf{donor model} $d$ to a \textbf{base model} $b$, with vocabularies $\mathcal{V}_d$ and $\mathcal{V}_b$, respectively.
-The operation augments the base model by synthesizing representations for the \textit{donor-exclusive} vocabulary, formally denoted as the set difference $\mathcal{V}_d \setminus \mathcal{V}_b$.
+\begin{definition}[Shared-Basis Transplant] Consider a transplant operation that transfers tokens from a \textbf{donor model} $d$ to a \textbf{base model} $b$, with vocabularies $\mathcal{V}_d$ and $\mathcal{V}_b$, respectively (see Appendix~\ref{app:terminology}).
+The operation augments the base model by synthesizing representations for the \textit{donor-exclusive} vocabulary $\mathcal{V}_d \setminus \mathcal{V}_b$.